Welcome to the Barnard Center for Infant and Early Childhood Mental Health

 Application Submission, Review, Selection, & Acceptance

 Priority application period for the ACT Program opens on July 1, 2024 until August 31, 2024.
 Priority applications will be reviewed in the beginning of September 2024.
-Priority applicants will be contacted to meet with the Program Director for an informal interview by mid-August 2024.
+Priority applicants will be contacted to meet with the Program Director for an informal interview by mid-September 2024.
 Applications received during the priority application period are more likely to be selected for admission.
 Applications received after August 31, 2024 will be processed on a rolling basis after priority applications have been processed until November 15, 2024 or until all 20 seats in the cohort are accounted for.
 Informal interviews are scheduled within 1-2 weeks of receipt.
 Applicants typically receive selection notifications within a week of the interview.

 • Priority Application Period: July 1, 2024 - August 31, 2024